joshmoody24/joshmoody.org/src/content/blog/video-game-controller-input-combinations.md

 But in practice, it's signficantly fewer, for two reasons:

-- The stick is an octagon, meaning diagonals have reduced range of motion.
+- The stick is an octagon, so diagonals have reduced range of motion.
 - As N64 controllers age, they lose flexibility.
 The developer documentation recommends using slightly less than half the maximum range.

 Together, these limitations mean the practical number of possible states is somewhere around 13,000.